dataaxiom/ghcr-cleanup-action/README.md

 ### Do a dry-run

-Test your cleanup action first by setting the "dry-run: true" option on the action and the reviewing the workflow log.
+Test the cleanup action first by setting the "dry-run: true" option on the action and then reviewing the workflow log.
 This mode will simulate the cleanup action but will not delete any images/packages.

 ### Package Restoration?